livepeer/livepeer-monorepo/.github/ISSUE_TEMPLATE/Bug_report.md

 ---

 <!-------------------------------------------------------------------------
- | Thanks for opening an issue!
+ | Thanks for opening an issue! 🎉
- |
- | Please make sure this issue is not already reported by searching through
+ | First, please make sure this issue is not already reported by browsing
- |
  | https://github.com/livepeer/livepeerjs/issues
- |
- | Cheers 🎉
  -------------------------------------------------------------------------->

 **Describe the bug (required)**